 15 clock hours lecture = 1 semester credit hour

 30 clock hours lab = 1 semester credit hour

 Failure to fulfill admission requirements will result in denial of admission to the school, which will be documented by the Institute and kept on file for at least one year.

 The Marine Mammal Behavior, Care and Training (MMBCT) program at the DRC Training Institute is a very demanding immersion program.
-Students are required to participate in programming and assignments for a minimum of 50-60 hours a week, including days, evenings and weekends, until the conclusion of the program.
+Students are required to participate in programming and assignments for a minimum of 50-60 hours a week until the conclusion of the program.
 MMBCT students will attend classes at, and work closely with staff of, Dolphin Research Center (DRC), located on the campus of the DRC Training Institute (DRCTI).
 Students assist DRC staff in caring for our marine mammal family, maintaining facilities and educational/interactive programming for the public.